datasektionen/femto/README.md

 # Develop

-All development happens within the ´dev´ branch.
-Please branch off ´dev´ when you are implementing changes.
-Only stable builds are merged into ´main´.
+All development happens within the `dev` branch.
+Please branch off `dev` when you are implementing changes.
+Only stable builds are merged into `main`.